 Skagit County compiled, reviewed and considered the comments submitted on the draft EIS and prepared the final EIS.
 The final EIS may be used by agencies to inform permitting decisions for the proposed project.
 Seven days following publication of the final EIS, permits may be issued based on the regulatory requirements for each permit process

 Tesoro has applied for a Shoreline Substantial Development Permit in accordance with the Washington State Shoreline Management Act and the Skagit County Shoreline Management Master Program.
 The portion of the CPUP that is within shoreline jurisdiction includes a Dock Safety Unit (DSU), which would be located on the existing refinery wharf, and a 3-inch natural gas line that would be constructed to run from the DSU to the Vapor Combustion Unit, which would be located in the upland area of the refinery.
 Both are a part of the proposed Marine Vapor Emission Control System.

-The Skagit County Hearing Examiner is holding a Shoreline Permit Public Hearing on November 2 for the Clean Products Upgrade Project.
-The hearing provides the public with the opportunity to provide verbal or written testimony.
-Learn more about how to participate.
+The Skagit County Hearing Examiner held a Shoreline Permit Public Hearing on November 2 for the Clean Products Upgrade Project.
+The hearing provided the public with the opportunity to provide verbal or written testimony.

 Sign up below to receive project updates and notices about opportunities to get involved in the EIS process.